Teach Arizona Master of Education Program

 Below are links to the Tucson and Chandler Programs of Study.
 Once in the Program of Study, you can click on each course number to be linked to that course's syllabus.

-Application for the May 2013- May 2014 cohorts in Tucson and Chandler are now available online.
-The deadline to appy is January 31, 2013.
-Completed applications will be reviewed by an admission team from the College of Education, and applicants will be contacted regarding interviews after January 1, 2013.
+Completed applications will be reviewed by an admission team from the College of Education, and applicants will be contacted regarding interviews shortly thereafter.
 Interviews will be the final factor in the selection process.

 The application fee is $75.
 Both the Tucson-based face-to-face program and the Chandler-based online hybrid program follow the same application process.
 However, when completing the application, please note that you have to specify to which program you are applying.
 It is extremely important that you apply to the correct degree program in Teaching and Teacher Education.
 Teach Arizona is a Master of Education program, not a Master of Arts program.
-You will create and account and then proceed to the application.
+Make sure you apply for the MEd program, not MA program.
+You will create an account and then proceed to the application.

 Click here for application webpage.